Fundynamic/dune2themaker4j/README.md

 If you want to `run` or `debug` the project (you need to execute `Game`), then you probably run into a `java.lang.UnsatifsiedLinkError`.

 To fix that you need to add the following VM Arguments to your run configuration: `-Djava.library.path=target/natives`

+## Contributing
+Fork and create a pull request.
+Please mention issue nr if applicable.